Want to ski on the flank of 700m?

-WILD YAK EXPEDITIONS proposes the ascent of the Muztagh Ata by its normal route, which follows the distinct flank South of the rocks dropping to the Kartamak Glacier.
+WILD YAK EXPEDITIONS proposes a ski ascent of Muztagh Ata .
+It is also called “Father of Ice Mountains” in the local Uyghur dialect.
+Which follows the distinct flank south of the rocks dropping to the Kartamak Glacier.

-“The Father of ice mountains” the translation for the Muztagh Ata from the local Uyghur dialect, is part of the northern ridge of the Tibetan Plateau located in the Xinjian province in Western China.
-It is in the center of the great mountain ranges of Asia, with the Karakoram to the south, the Pamir to the west and the Kun Lun and Tien Shan to the north.
+Muztagh Ata is part of the northern ridge of the Tibetan Plateau located in the Xinjiang province in Western China.
+It is in the center of the great mountain ranges of Asia.
+Having Karakoram to the south, the Pamir to the west and the Kun Lun and Tien Shan to the north.

-It has the reputation of being a semi technically straightforward 7000 m peak to climb also with the skis and an excellent stepping-stone for those who aspire to climb an 8000 m peak.
-It has only few parts, which are technically difficult, in particular between Camp 1, and Camp 2 due to crevasses, the main part of the ascent being on gentle snow slopes.
-The high altitude, the strong winds, the cold and the long arduous days require strong stamina and must however not be underestimated in this remote and fascinating part of the world.
+The Muztagh Ata has the reputation of being a semi technically straightforward 7000m peak to climb also with the skis and an excellent stepping-stone for those who aspire to climb an 8000m peak.
+It has only few parts, which are technically difficult, in particular between Camp 1 and Camp 2 due to crevasses, the main part of the ascent being on gentle snow slopes.
+The high altitude, the strong winds, the cold and the long arduous days require strong stamina .
+However not be underestimated in this remote and fascinating part of the world.